m-aziz/homework-platform-api/README.md

 The API will be available at: http://127.0.0.1:8000/

 Log in using the superuser credentials.
-Create a Teacher and Student:
+We can use the Admin UI to create Teachers and Students.
-Create a User (Username & Password)
+In order to do this, create two Users (with Username, Password, Name) Then, Create a Teacher and Student and link it to the User.
-Create a Teacher or Student and link it to the User Now, the users can authenticate via API using their token (can be create via ui)
+Now, the users can authenticate via API using their token (can be create via ui)

 ## 📌 API Endpoints